MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v7.9.9.00: BETA
+ - BETA: This is Beta code, if that makes you nervous don't use it
+ - Ugly, ugly hacks to work around some issues
+ - Mostly removed AceEvent-2

 v7.3.5.03:
  - Workarounds for Blizzards latest rounds of quietly breaking things
  - Some small performance improvements